Irregular sets for a class of skew product transformations

 From \emph{topological} perspective, systems with specification-like property can exhibit abundance historic behavior.
 Recall that the complement of any set of first category is called a \emph{residual set}.
 In a complete metric space $X$, a set $E$ is residual if and only if $E$ contains a dense $G_{\delta}$ subset of $X$ (see more details in \cite{OxtobyMeasureandCategorybook1980}).
 Barreira \emph{et al} \cite{BarreiraLiValls2012fullshiftirregular,BarreiraLiValls2014residual} showed that the irregular set $I_{\varphi}$ for full shifts and subshifts with weak specification property is either empty or residual.
 Similar results for systems with specification property were obtained by Li and Wu \cite{LiWu2014}.
 Recent work concentrating on irregular sets can be found in \cite{AraujoPinheiro2021Abundanceofhistoricbehavior,MariaPaulo2021genericityofhistoricbehavior,NakanoYamamoto2021irregularsetofrpiecewisemonotonicmaps,BarrientosNakanoetal2022entropydimensionofirregularsetsfornonhyperbolicsystems,Gelfertetal2022AxiomAandC1+alphasystems} and references therein.

 We note that the construction of Moran fractals has played an important role in the proof of \cite{TakensVerbitsky2003variationalprinciple,Thompson2009Variationalprinciplepressure,Thompson2010irregularspecification,Thompson2012almostspecification}, since the estimation of topological entropy is based on entropy distribution principle, and the structure of Moran fractals enable one to construct a suitable measure to apply this principle.
 To construct suitable fractals contained in the irregular set $I_{\varphi}$, one usually need the orbit-gluing technique provided by the specification property or a weak form specification property.
-However, for the skew product systems considered in \cite{variationalprincipleforrandomanosovsystems}, specification property can not be achieved, see our main example \emph{fiber Anosov maps on 2-dimension tori} and more details in subsection \ref{subsection application}).
-Moreover, it is unknown wether the skew product transformations considered in this paper have weak form of specification property.
-Recently, Huang, Lian and Lu \cite{HLL} stated the random specification property for a class of skew product transformations.
-The random specification property can not be applied directly in investigating the multifractal structure of the Birkhoff average for such skew product systems, but its fiber realization plays a crucial role in \cite{variationalprincipleforrandomanosovsystems}.
+However, for the following concrete skew product systems $\Theta:\mathbb{T}\times \mathbb{T}^2\to \mathbb{T}\times \mathbb{T}^2$, specification property can not be achieved.
+Since that the classical specification property implies topologically mixing and the factor system of topologically mixing system is also topologically mixing, but$(\mathbb{T},\theta)$ as factor of $(\mathbb{T}\times \mathbb{T}^2,\Theta)$ is not topologically mixing.
+Therefore, the system $(\mathbb{T}\times\mathbb{T}^2, \Theta)$ does not have classical specification property. \begin{example}[fiber Anosov maps on 2-dimension tori] The skew product $\Theta:\mathbb{T}\times\mathbb{T}^2\to\mathbb{T}\times\mathbb{T}^2$ is given by